 We know the first few months of recovery after leaving extended care can be the most challenging.
-It is at these transition points that life is the most stressful, and statistically is when most people relapse.
-To meet this challenge, Balboa Horizons provides transitional living and outpatient programs to help clients reenter mainstream life with the right structure and support.
-In transitional living, clients learn to balance treatment with everyday obligations such as employment and education.
-Clients also learn how to develop healthy interpersonal relationships, aided by the support of a positive peer community.
+It is at these transition points that life is the most stressful and statistically is when most people relapse.
+To meet this challenge, Balboa Horizons provides transitional living and outpatient programs that enable clients to re-enter life with proper structure and support.
+With the support of a peer community, clients are able to learn how to develop healthy relationships and balance treatment with everyday obligations, such as work, family and/or education.

 Balboa Horizons understands that life skills and goals are often casualties of addiction.
 We offer two comprehensive tracks—Academic and Vocational—for clients looking to begin or continue their training and life skills while learning to sustain a sober lifestyle.
 We provided highly individualized counseling to support each client in achieving their life skill, academic and vocational goals.
 Life coaching, resume building, and interview training are just some of the services provided to ensure the best possible chance for success.

 - Tutoring / Structured Study Time

 Under the STRIVE IOP umbrella, we offer our clients three tracks to build their best lives: